Pimmy17/NC-Back-End-Project/README.md

 ```
 - $ npm install
-And an addition extension:
-- $ npm install --save-dev jest-sorted
 ```

 After installing the dependencies, head over to the **package.json** file to make sure **Script:** --> **test:** is set to "jest app".